JJ/granada-off/text/freemasonry.md

 has a file
-[in the special court for the repression of masonry and communism](http://pares.mcu.es/ParesBusquedas/servlets/Control_servlet?accion=3&&txt_tipo_busqueda=dl&txt_busqueda=&txt_correo=S&txt_id_desc_ud=7374585), but it is unlikely that anything was done to him, since he was probably dead.
-Although the date of his death is unknown, and that is sad too, he was probably dead between 1910 and 1920.
+[in the special court for the repression of masonry and communism](http://pares.mcu.es/ParesBusquedas/servlets/Control_servlet?accion=3&&txt_tipo_busqueda=dl&txt_busqueda=&txt_correo=S&txt_id_desc_ud=7374585), but it is unlikely that anything was done to him, since he was dead since 1909.

-There might be
-some symbols there, but it is hard to see from below.
-However, in this house in the number 21 of the Buen Suceso (literally, Good Event) street there are three frontispieces over the first floor balconies.
+There might be some symbols in that hotel or in the Hotel Victoria, which is still a hotel and was also designed by him, but it is hard to see from below.
+However, in this house in the number 21 of the Buen Suceso (literally, Good Event) street there are three frontispieces over the first floor balconies chock-full of imagery.
 In the one in the middle, by the side of a cherub that holds a parchment with what looks like a circle, we see all kind of building
 symbols: a mallet, a trove, a dented wheel, what could be a cornucopia but is actually a feather, and, yes, what could be a